 OPPI is empowered to grant the RPP designation, govern the rights and responsibilities of its members, set academic, experience and examination requirements for membership.
 The Institute's policies and procedures are set out in the OPPI By-law

 Protected Title and RPP Designation

 The designations "Registered Professional Planner" and "RPP" may be used only by professional planners who have been elected Full members of OPPI.
-They may also use the designation "MCIP" reflecting that they are Full members of CIP.
-Retired members add "(Ret.)" or "(Retired)" to these designations.
+Retired members add "(Ret.)" or "(Retired)" to this designation.

 Penalty for Misuse

 Anyone other than a Full Member of OPPI who uses the protected title is breaching the Provincial Offences Act, and upon conviction is subject to a fine of $5,000.